liborty/indxvec/README.md

 ## Release Notes (Latest First)

+**Version 1.0.1** - Some code style tidying up.
+Added function `binsearchdesc` for completeness and symmetry with `binsearch`.

 **Version 1.0.0** - `indxvec` has been stable for some time now, so it gets promoted to v1.0.0.
 There are some improvements to `README.md` to mark the occasion.

 **Version 0.2.12** - added utility function `printvv` to prettyprint vectors of vectors.